 PURPOSE AND IDENTITY

-Your identity is constantly being created by your relationships, life experiences, cultures, family, talents, and worldviews.
-Who you are in the classroom may be different than who you are with a group of friends, who you are in the dance studio or who you are as an athlete; at Bates we honor your complexity and encourage you to explore and embrace the many layers within yourself.
-Purpose is about your Why.
-When we think about purpose at Bates, it is in relationship to others: the impact you have on the people in your communities, the environment, and the wider world.
-The process of exploring who you are cultivates meaning in your life and brings you a sense of purpose.
+Identity is created through relationships, life experiences, cultures, family, talents, and world views.
+And, identities can shift.
+How a student identifies in the classroom may be different than how they identify with a group of friends, how they identify in the dance studio or how they identify as an athlete; at Bates we honor complexity and encourage students to explore and embrace the many layers within themselves.
+Purpose is about a student’s “Why”.
+When we think about purpose at Bates, it is often in relationship to others: the impact we have on the people in our communities, the environment, and the wider world.
+The process of exploring who we are cultivates meaning in our life and brings us a sense of purpose.

 HEALTH AND WELLNESS

-Health Education at Bates strives to empower students to engage with their health from a values-based, intentional lens.
-Understanding health and wellness as a multidimensional, lifelong, practice within individuals, the Bates community, and the broader world, we aim to equip students with the knowledge and skills to think critically about their experiences to advance and inform positive wellness-decisions that are right for them.
-Health Education at Bates actively works to disrupt systems of power and oppression inherent in this field.
+At Bates we empower students to engage with their health from a values-based, intentional lens.
+Health and wellness is a multidimensional and lifelong practice for individuals that occur within the Bates community and the broader world.
+As such, we aim to equip students with the knowledge and skills to think critically about their experiences in order to advance and inform positive wellness-decisions that are right for them.
+In so doing, the College actively works to disrupt systems of power and oppression inherent in this field.

 SENSE OF PLACE

-Your college experience will be defined not only by People — the people you meet, befriend, and learn from — but also by Place.
-One of the great things about attending a small residential college is that you become part of a new world filled with new places, many of which will wind up being deeply meaningful to you.
+A student’s college experience will be defined not only by people — the people you meet, befriend, and learn from — but also by place.
+One of the great things about attending a small residential college is that we all become connected to a new world filled with new places, many of which will wind up being deeply meaningful to you.
 These places will help shape your college experience, and sometimes even your future path in life.

 First-Year Experience Components